Cyclone Ian: Preparations and impact

 Late on January 10, a state of emergency was declared by Tongan Prime Minister Lord Tu'ivakano, after Ian intensified into a category five severe tropical cyclone with 287 km/h winds.
 It struck the Ha'apai islands the next day between Tongatapu and Vava'u, according to the Director of Emergencies Leveni Aho.
 He also said that 23 islands that are a part of Ha'apai were unreachable by telephone and that patrol boats were traveling from island-to-island to get information.
 As a result of the cyclone, homes were flattened and at least one person was dead.
 Ha'apai governor Tu'i Ha'angana said that he was able to see from one side of the island to the other and "that's how devastated it is."
 By 13 January, contact with the islands was restored.

 The electrical grid on Ha'apai sustained tremendous damage, with 90 percent of power lines being lost or severely damaged.
 Approximately 1,000 customers lost power during the storm.
 Estimates placed the cost to repair the system at NZ$4 million (US$3.5 million).
 By January 23, only 100 residences had power back and Tonga Power Limited (TPL) stated it could take a further two months to fully restore the system.
 In addition to the severe disruption to power, 80–90 percent of the region's water supply was lost.
 Most residents in Ha'apai rely on rain water collection, and the collection tanks were largely destroyed by the storm.
 The nation's tourism industry also experienced moderate to severe losses, with damage to facilities amounting to T$1.6 million (US$861,000).
 Throughout the archipelago, 1,130 buildings were affected, half of which were completely destroyed.
-Of those structures not destroyed, 34 percent sustained major damage, including 13 schools.
+Of those structures not destroyed, 34% sustained major damage, including 13 schools.
 Approximately 2,300 people were left homeless by the storm.

-Total damage from the storm amounted to an estimated T$90.2 million (US$48 million).
+Total damage from the cyclone amounted to be US$120 million.